kadenw3208/LITCTF-2023-Writeups/web/too much kirby/too much kirby.md

 ```
 We can see that the password is `secretkirbypw!!` so we input that and move on.
 ![chall5](https://i.ibb.co/VT35NG1/image.png)
+> [!NOTE]
-(📝📝Note: Another way to get here is to notice that after challenge 2, the tags /challenge3, /challenge4, and /challenge5 are just appended, so you can just append it to the end to skip straight to challenge 5. e.g. `http://34.130.180.82:54926/challenge5`)<br>
+> Another way to get here is to notice that after challenge 2, the tags /challenge3, /challenge4, and /challenge5 are just appended, so you can just append it to the end to skip straight to challenge 5. e.g. `http://34.130.180.82:54926/challenge5`)<br>

 It seems that we have to upload a file with name `kirby.txt`.
 However, when we try to do it, it doesn't work because of this code:
 ```js